mor1/databox-store-blob/README.md

 Databox Store for json data blobs.

-the datastore exposes a http based api on port 8080 withe following end points
+The datastore exposes a http based api on port 8080 and a websocket based API for live data.

+#HTTP API

     Method: POST
     URL: /api/data/